 How to Negotiate Salary for Your Next Career Move

-Negotiating a salary can be an arduous process because it is about balancing what you believe you’re worth with what your employer believes they’re able to afford.
-But, if it’s done correctly it could be a positive experience for both sides that results in a better salary for the employee and greater employee engagement in their work.
-Here’s how to bargain your salary in confidence.
+Negotiating a salary can be an arduous process because it requires you to balance what you think you’re worth versus the amount an employer believes they can afford.
+If it’s done right it can be a positive experience for both sides that results in a higher pay for the employee as well as greater satisfaction for the employees in their work.
+Here’s how to make your salary negotiation a success.

 Key Takeaways

-- Before you negotiate your salary, research market rates and industry standards to confirm that your salary offer is fair.
+- Before you negotiate your salary study market rates and industry standards to ensure the salary you request is reasonable.

 - Find out information by connecting with colleagues through online resources like LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Prepare talking points ahead of time, including education & accreditation and years of relevant experience, the results and achievements with a unique set of skills and capabilities, knowledge of the industry, and training opportunities.
+- Plan your talk points ahead of time, including education and certifications and years of relevant experiences, achievements and results with a unique set of skills and abilities, industry expertise, and potential for training.

-- During the negotiation, be confident and clear, but be flexible and open.
-You should highlight tangible results you achieved in your previous roles.
+- During the negotiation, be confident and articulate but also flexible and open.
+Show tangible results that you’ve achieved in your previous roles.

 Do your research